Mob Psycho 100

 Mob Psycho 100 (モブサイコ100, Mobu Saiko Hyaku) is a Japanese web manga series written and illustrated by One.
 It was serialized on Shogakukan's Ura Sunday website from April 2012 to December 2017.
-It has been also available online on Shogakukan's mobile app MangaONE since December 2014.
+It has also been available online on Shogakukan's mobile app MangaONE since December 2014.
 Shogakukan compiled its chapters in 16 tankōbon volumes.
-The story follows Shigeo Kageyama, nicknamed Mob, a boy who has strong psychic powers, and his struggles to find the simple happiness he is looking for.
+The story follows Shigeo Kageyama, nicknamed Mob, an introverted 14-year old boy with immense psychic powers who struggles to control his emotions and be understood by others.

 An anime television series adaptation was produced by Bones.
 The first season aired between July and September 2016, followed by a second season from January to April 2019, and a third and final season from October to December 2022.
 A live-action series adaptation aired from January to April 2018.
-A spin-off manga series, titled Reigen, was serialized in Shogakukan MangaONE app in 2018.
+A spin-off manga series, titled Reigen, was serialized in Shogakukan's MangaONE app in 2018.

 In North America, Dark Horse Comics licensed the manga for English publication in 2018.
 Meanwhile, Crunchyroll licensed the anime series for streaming, with an English dub produced by Bang Zoom!
-Entertainment in December 2016, and broadcast on Adult Swim's Toonami block in October 2018.
+Entertainment in December 2016, and broadcast the first season on Adult Swim's Toonami programming block from October 2018 to February 2019.

 By December 2022, the manga had over 2.8 million copies in circulation.
 In 2017, Mob Psycho 100 won the 62nd Shogakukan Manga Award in the shōnen category.
-The anime adaptation has been considered one of the best anime series of the 2010s.
+The anime adaptation received critical acclaim and is considered one of the best anime series of the 2010s.

 Plot

-Shigeo Kageyama is an average middle school-aged boy, nicknamed Mob.
+Shigeo Kageyama is an average middle school boy, nicknamed Mob.
 (Note: Mob (モブ, Mobu) for lacking a sense of presence.
 Furthermore, the characters of his first name (茂夫), when read with Chinese-derived on'yomi instead of the standard kun'yomi, is "Mobu".)
-Although he looks like an inconspicuous person, he is in fact a powerful esper with immense psychic power.
+Although he looks inconspicuous, he is in fact a powerful esper with immense psychic power.
 To keep from losing control of this power, he consistently represses his emotions, and as a result has trouble expressing himself.
 In order to help learn how to control his abilities, Mob works as an assistant to well-meaning con-man Arataka Reigen, a self-proclaimed spirit medium.
 Mob wants to live a normal life just like those around him, but a barrage of trouble keeps coming after him.
 With his suppressed emotions growing inside Mob little by little, his power threatens to break through its limits as he deals with supernatural threats, such as ghosts and other espers.